The first step in shopping for auto insurance is to decide on the types

 youths who have taken approved driver training courses.
 Studies have shown

-that these courses do not make better drivers, but good risks simply
+that these courses do not produce better drivers, but, because good risks

-seem to take the courses; so driver training serves as a convenient screening
+seem to take them, they serve as a convenient screening device for the

-Many companies also give a breakoften 10 to 20 percentto youths who have
+Many companies also give a breakoften 10 to 20 percentto youths who earn

-good grades (usually B or better).
+good grades (usually a B average or better).
 The combination of discounts

-for driver training and good grades may total 15 to 30 percent of a familys premium.
+for driver training and good grades may total 15 to 30 percent of a familys

-Most companies will also cut premiums dramatically if a youth goes to school
+Most companies also cut premiums dramatically if a youth goes to school

-more than 100 miles away from home without taking a car.
+more than 100 miles from home without taking a car.
 In addition, by agreeing

-to restrict a youths driving to a single, less-expensive car,
+to restrict a youths driving to a single less-expensive car, a family

-Some areas present more chances for accidents, have higher incidents of auto theft or vandalism, or have higher repair costs or medical and legal
+Some localities present more chances for accidents, experience a higher

+incidence of auto theft and vandalism, or have higher repair costs or medical

-charges than other areas.
-These differences sometimes result in higher auto insurance rates in some parts
+differences sometimes result in higher auto insurance rates in some parts

 Insurance companies charge more for insurance on cars that are relatively